City of Jacksonville

 What is a Certificate of Use?

-A Certificate of Use, often referred to as a COU, is a Zoning certificate that confirms the space the business occupies complies with three items: 1) local Zoning ordinances, 2) the Florida Fire Prevention Code, and 3) the Florida Building Code.
-For some in depth reading on the Certificate of Use check out the City of Jacksonville’s Municipal Code Chapter 656 Subpart E.
+A Certificate of Use, often referred to as a COU, is a Zoning certificate that confirms the space the business occupies complies with three items:

 Zoning

 Zoning approval is usually straight forward: Is the proposed use compatible with the Zoning of the property?
 Some common issues that can make Zoning approval more complicated include meeting the required parking for the proposed use, alcohol sales, or even outside dining.
 Be sure to disclose the full scope of your proposed use when discussing these items with the Zoning team.
 You do not want to find out a week before you hope to open that you need to rezone your parking lot (a process that can take five months or more).
-For more information regarding Zoning requirements, the Zoning team can be reached at Zoning@coj.net or 904-255-8300.

 Occupancy Classification

-Before the Florida Fire Prevention Code and the Florida Building Code can spell out what is required to maintain the minimum health and safety standards for your space or building, the State of Florida requires that you first define your Occupancy Classification.
 This is determined by your proposed use.
 For example, a restaurant is typically an Assembly occupancy classification; a car repair shop a Storage occupancy classification.
 Occupancy Classifications are even divided into groups to further define the health and safety requirements depending on the use of the space.

 Converting Use Building Permits

-A converting use building permit is a separate process from the application you submitted for the Certificate of Use and will document and certify the Change of Use for the space/building.
-Florida law will require you hire a Florida licensed design professional to prepare permit documents, such as a set of plans, that will detail your use of the space/building and then demonstrate how it complies with the health and safety requirements of Florida’s fire and building codes.
-As you can see, these are state and not local requirements.
+Florida law requires you hire a Florida licensed design professional to prepare permit documents, such as a set of plans, which detail your use of the space/building and then demonstrate how it complies with the health and safety requirements of Florida’s fire and building codes.
+These are state – not local – requirements.

-Evaluating a Space/Building Before you Sign a Lease
+Evaluating a Space/Building Before You Sign a Lease

 These professionals specialize in understanding the building and fire codes and can help you translate your goals, dreams, and budget into the permits and documents required to navigate the Certificate of Use process.
 As with hiring any professional, always talk to multiple firms, check references (and prices), and take any other steps necessary to ensure the person you are hiring is the best fit for you and your business.